Rapid Microbiological Methods for Pharmaceutical Laboratories

 For example, variations on impinger air sampler designs, such as the Coriolis®μ cyclonic air sampler (validated according to ISO 14698) made by Bertin Technologies (France), and the SAS-PCR sampler from Bioscience International, use a sterile liquid media, rather than the more common agar plate or strip; it allows subsequent detection of microbial contamination by rapid and specific molecular methods for identification and/or quantification.
 More rapid still are Azbil BioVigilant® Systems Instantaneous Microbial Detection (IMD) instruments, which sample the air continuously and use a technique called Mie scattering to measure particle size in combination with laser-induced intrinsic fluorescence to indicate biological activity.
 IMD technology is one of very few methods that can produce results in real time.
 It can alert operators immediately when contamination is detected.
 But other techniques are needed to subsequently identify the contaminants and the source of contamination.

 In the past, difficulties with validation have proved to be a serious obstacle for the implementation of RMM in pharmaceutical manufacturing.
-But this has been changing recently.
-The Parenteral Drug Association (PDA) has published validation guidance for RMM as Technical Report TR-33 (updated in 2013) and the US and European Pharmacopoeias include chapters on the validation of alternative microbiological methods (USP 1223 & EP 5.1.6).
-Both chapters are under review and it is hoped that updated versions will adopt a harmonised approach to RMM validation in line with that taken in TR-33.
+But in recent years this has changed.
+The Parenteral Drug Association (PDA) has published validation guidance for RMM as Technical Report TR-33 (updated in 2013) and the US and European Pharmacopoeias now include chapters on the validation of alternative microbiological methods (USP <1223> Validation of Alternative Microbiological Methods & Ph.
+Eur.
+5.1.6.
+Alternative Methods for Control of Microbiological Quality).
+Both chapters are under review and it is hoped that updated versions will adopt a harmonised approach to RMM validation in line with that taken in TR-33 (PDA Technical Report 33).
 The regulatory authorities now offer more encouragement for manufacturers to validate alternative methods and several rapid product release test methods have already been approved by the FDA.

 Making the Financial Case for RMM